 Curious about studying in the United States?
 Want to learn more about EducationUSA and check out the resources that we have available?
 Stop by our office on the sixth floor of the Royal Library of Belgium to learn more.
 Please note that walk-in hours of the EducationUSA Advising Center are limited to Wednesday afternoons from 2:00 to 5:00 p.m.
-(Due to COVID-19, the Advising Center will be closed until April 19.
+(Due to COVID-19, the Advising Center is currently closed.
 Thank you for your understanding!)

 If you can’t come by during that time period and want to schedule and in-person advising appointment, send an email to email@example.com.
 You might also want to check out our upcoming events to see when an EducationUSA Belgium Adviser will be on a campus or at an education fair near you.